iPhone 11 Pro vs. Samsung Galaxy: Battle of the $1,000 phones

 Of the three new iPhones Apple announced Tuesday, two of them -- the iPhone 11 Pro (starting at $999) and the iPhone 11 Pro Max (starting at $1,099) -- break the $1,000 price threshold that Apple itself helped create when it introduced the iPhone X in 2017.
 Since then, the $1,000 superphone has become the norm for 4G devices, with premium 5G phones like the $1,300 Galaxy S10 5G and Note 10 Plus 5G reaching even higher costs.
 But what you get for your money doesn't always line up the same, especially when you compare two phones with the same price.

-In the case of the iPhone 11 Pro, its greatest competition are two Samsung phones: the recently-launched Galaxy Note 10 ($949) and March's Galaxy S10 Plus ($1,000).
-Staunch iPhone fans, these Samsung devices will hardly matter.
+In the case of the iPhone 11 Pro, its greatest competition are two Samsung phones: the recently launched Galaxy Note 10 ($949) and March's Galaxy S10 Plus ($1,000).
+To staunch iPhone fans, these Samsung devices will hardly matter.
 Rather, their question will come down to which iPhone 11 model to buy.
 But if you're asking which high-end phone gives you the best value for money, the trade-offs are interesting and instructive.

 Keep in mind that we won't know which phone is "best" until after testing the iPhone 11 Pro and Note 10 or S10 Plus side-by-side.
 But we do have a pretty good idea how they'll compete.